Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Introduction

 \section{Introduction}

-High dimensional time series data harvested from large network platforms such as social networks and financial networks has become increasingly available in recent years.
-Much research interest has been devoted to model the dynamics of the associated network time series data.
+High dimensional time series harvested from large network platforms such as social networks and financial networks has become increasingly available in recent years.
+Much research interest has been devoted to model dynamics of the associated network time series.
 Examples include \cite{sewell2015latent,zhu2017network,zhu2018network} and references therein.
 While abundant literature is available for network time series data, one remaining challenge is how to account for the commonly encountered nodal heterogeneity.
-For example, in a social network, users with different education or social-economic backgrounds may have rather different posting behaviors over time and may interact differently with members from other social groups.
-There has been scarce work on modeling such heterogeneous network effects in the literature, including the spatial autoregression model considered in \cite{dou2016generalized} and the feature screening technique of influential network nodes proposed in \cite{zhu2019portal}.
+For example, in a social network, users with different education or social-economic backgrounds may have rather different posting behaviors and may interact differently with members from other social groups.
+There has been scarce work on modeling such heterogeneous network effects in the literature, including the spatial autoregression model studied in \cite{dou2016generalized} and the feature screening of network nodes proposed in \cite{zhu2019portal}.
 However, both works can only model the heterogeneous network effect on an individual node level.
 In this work, we propose a network autoregression model with a latent group structure (GNAR) for jointly modeling the time series data collected from all potentially heterogeneous network nodes.

 Consider a network with $N$ nodes indexed by $i = 1,\cdots, N$, whose relationships are recorded through an adjacency matrix $\A = (a_{ij})\in \{0,1\}^{N\times N}$, where $a_{ij}=1$ if the $i$th node follows the $j$th node and $0$ otherwise.
 By convention, we set $a_{ii}=0$ for all $i = 1,\cdots, N$.
 For the $i$th node, we observe a time series of continuous variable, denoted by $\{Y_{it}\}_{t=0}^T$, together with a set of node specific covariates $\bz_i\in \mR^p$.
+In particular, we remark that the first entry of the vector $\bz_i$ is always $1$, which corresponds to the intercept term.
 To account for the network heterogeneity, we assume that the network nodes can be clustered into $G$ groups with homogenous within-group regression effect and use $g_i\in \{1,\cdots, G\}$ to denote the group membership of the $i$th node.
 The GNAR model can be expressed as